 8. The Escape Game Blog

-With more than 15 locations across the U.S., The Escape Game clearly know what they are doing when it comes to building, growing and running escape room businesses.
-Their blog offers tips on everything from virtual games to expert game play tips.
+With more than 15 locations across the U.S., The Escape Game clearly knows what they are doing when it comes to building, growing, and running escape room businesses.
+Their blog offers tips on everything from virtual games to expert gameplay tips.
+Here are a few of their great posts:

 Escape Room Podcasts